cr2007/F20CN-CW1/report/main.typ

 #heading("Testing", level: 2)

 #figure(
-  image(
-    "images/Task2-Testing.png",
-    alt: "Screenshot of Task 2 Testing"
+  image("images/Task2-Testing.png", alt: "Screenshot of Task 2 Testing"),
-  ),
-  caption: "A screenshot of the shell script output once the ciphertext has been decrypted" )
+  caption: "A screenshot of the shell script output once the ciphertext has been decrypted", )
 \